 Injection-related reactions may occur with Kesimpta.
 These reactions were common in clinical trials of Kesimpta.

 Injection-related reactions are body-wide reactions that often happen within the first 24 hours after your injection.
-They are more common with the first injection (first dose of Kesimpta) compared with subsequent injections.
+They are more common with the first injection (first dose of Kesimpta) than subsequent injections.

 Symptoms of an injection-related reaction are typically mild to moderate.
 They can include: